-Hello Games has spent the last four years adding requested features ranging from base building to online multiplayer and mod support, resulting in a resurgence of popularity.
+Hello Games has spent years adding requested features ranging from base building to online multiplayer and mod support, resulting in a resurgence of popularity.

 It also helps that the game’s engine has been redesigned and upgraded over the years, ensuring it runs buttery smooth on just about any machine.

-If you were a fan of the original concept but felt short-changed, you may want to give NMS another shot, even if to check out how it approaches base building.
+If you were a fan of the original concept but felt short-changed, you may want to give NMS another shot, even if to witness firsthand how it approaches base building.

 Minecraft is a must-play for anyone who enjoys open-world survival games or simply building to their heart’s content.

-Whether you want to build a massive castle where you’ll rule as a magical wizard or a makeshift rollercoaster for all your friends to ride, you can find a recipe for just about anything.
+Whether you want to build a massive castle or a makeshift rollercoaster for all your friends to ride, you can find a recipe for just about anything.

-And when you run out of ideas in the vanilla game, you can always start experimenting with the best mods for Minecraft.
+And when you run out of ideas in the vanilla game, you can always start experimenting with the best Minecraft mods.

-These allow you to visit new worlds, customize blocks, and craft all sorts of ridiculous items, including a jetpack to marvel at your architectural masterpieces from the heavens.
+These allow you to visit new worlds, customize blocks, and craft all sorts of cool items like a jetpack for marveling at your architectural masterpieces from above.

 What’s that you say?
-You actually like the idea of someone potentially destroying your base you spent countless hours gathering and refining resources to construct?
+You actually like the idea of someone potentially destroying the base you spent countless hours building?

 Although many of us would much rather play it safe, Rust is a game all about taking risks and learning to adapt to the hellish rules of an ungoverned society.